Faculty of Librarianship, Information, Education and IT (including The Swedish School of Library and Information Science)

 Teaching and research

-She holds an assignment as academic advisor to the European Commission in the Horizon 2020 Commission Expert Group to advise on specific ethical issues raised by driverless mobility (EU CAD; E03659).
+She has been a guest lecturer in visual learning and communication at the Department of Science and Technology (ITN) at Linköping University and Visualization Center C, Norrköping, and has held an assignment as academic advisor to the European Commission in the Horizon 2020 Commission Expert Group to advise on specific ethical issues raised by driverless mobility (EU CAD; E03659).
 The report 'New recommendations for a safe and ethical transition towards driverless mobility' was published in September, 2020.

 - January - June 2020.
 Guest lecturer in visual learning and communication at the Department of Science and Technology (ITN) at Linköping University and Visualization Center C, Norrköping